kostasandri/Project2/README.md

   service image uses tomcat to host a .war file
   belongs to project2_backend & project2_frontend
 3) Client
-  client image is a simple jar execution with maven dependencies
+  client image contains a simple jar with maven dependencies
   belongs to project2_frontend

   Execution: